From snorkelling with sea lions to hanging out with dinosaurs, here are the best things to do in Puerto Madryn.

 Just a short boat ride away from downtown Puerto Madryn is Punta Loma, which is home to a stable population of 600 sea lions.

 Unlike other places in the world, these sea lions are always present in Punta Loma as they are protected from threats such orcas (which also patrol the waters near Puerto Madryn).
 This means that visiting the sea lions is possible 365 days a year.
+It’s one of the popular Puerto Madryn attractions among animal lovers.

 We jumped on a snorkelling tour with Lobo Larsen and headed out to play around in the water with these majestic mammals.